sfermigier/Planet-GTLL/NOTES.md

-Goals for the Planetoid project
+Goals for the Ring project
 ===============================

 Features